 To replace the normal high flow of water through the net, clean, cold water is continuously pumped through the enclosure from deep below the surface.
-Oxygen is added to the water providing perfect conditions for the farmed fish to thrive.
+Oxygen is added to the water, providing perfect conditions for the farmed fish to thrive.

 Sea lice are a naturally occurring marine organism found in oceans and sea lochs.
-In open net farms juvenile sea lice living near the surface of the water, attach themselves to the salmon.
+In open net farms juvenile sea lice living near the surface of the water, can attach themselves to the salmon.
 They can grow and spread to other fish, harming our stock and dispersing into the surrounding environment, affecting wild fish.

 Conventional salmon farmers go to great lengths to control sea lice.
 This includes chemical treatments, chemical or freshwater baths, physical removal by water jets or brushes, and control by ‘cleaner fish’ which feed on sea lice.